fpgadeveloper/rpi-camera-fmc/README.md

 ## Description

-This project demonstrates the Opsero [RPi Camera FMC](https://camerafmc.com/docs/rpi-camera-fmc/overview/) used to connect 4x Raspberry Pi cameras (or compatible cameras) to one of the target FPGA/MPSoC boards listed below.
+This project demonstrates the Opsero [RPi Camera FMC] (OP068) used to connect 4x Raspberry Pi cameras (or compatible cameras) to one of the target FPGA/MPSoC boards listed below.
 The designs contain: